-Also, look for a dust mop that has a machine-washable cover.
+- Also, look for a dust mop that has a machine-washable cover.
 Then, buy a few replacements in the event the included one wears out or gets damaged.

-This is one tool you don’t want to skimp on.
 A good mop can save you time and save your bamboo floor.
 It may be time to retire your old string mop and pick up one made of nearly magical microfiber.

 Many dust mops can be used wet or dry, but it’s only recommended to do this in a pinch.
 It’s better to have a dedicated wet mop that’s cleaned before each use.